 Rescue mode is a tool on your server that allows you to boot into a temporary operating system for the purpose of diagnosing and resolving issues.

 This guide will show you how to activate and use your server's rescue mode.

-- a root access to your Dedicated Server via the command line (SSH).
+- a have root access to your dedicated server via the command line (SSH).